Weapons of mass destruction

 Combined Joint CBRN Defence Task Force

-The NATO Combined Joint CBRN Defence Task Force is a deployable NATO asset designed to perform a full range of CBRN defence missions.
+The Combined Joint CBRN Defence Task Force is a deployable NATO asset designed to perform a full range of CBRN defence missions.
 It comprises the multinational CBRN Defence Battalion and the Joint Assessment Team.

 Joint Centre of Excellence on CBRN Defence